Technigo/project-happy-thoughts-api/README.md

 ## View it live

-View it live here: https://happy-thoughts-marjaana.herokuapp.com/
+View the API here: https://happy-thoughts-marjaana.herokuapp.com/ and the frontend here: https://thehappythoughts.netlify.app/